-Following the recent success of Murder on the Orient Express directed by and starring Kenneth Branagh, Twentieth Century Fox has announced plans to adapt Death on the Nile for the big screen.
-It had been adapted previously, most notably, in the 1978 film starring Bette Davis, Mia Farrow, David Niven, Angela Lansbury and Maggie Smith.
+Following the success of the 2017 Murder on the Orient Express directed by and starring Kenneth Branagh, the sequel Death on the Nile was released in theatres last week.
+In the new adaptation, Branagh once again both directs and stars.
+The book had been adapted previously, most notably, in the 1978 film starring Bette Davis, Mia Farrow, David Niven, Angela Lansbury and Maggie Smith.

 7. THE YACOUBIAN BUILDING by Alaa Al Aswany (Harper)